 Proving the Car Accident Wasn’t Your Fault

-- Take pictures when at the scene.
-All of these pictures and even video will help prove that you were innocent and the other driver was at fault.
+- Take pictures at the scene.
+All these pictures and even video will help prove that you were innocent and the other driver was at fault.
 It will also clearly show other variables like weather conditions and road conditions.
 If you were injured, there should be pictures of those injuries.

 Types of Compensation for Damages

 Loss of Property: If your clothing, vehicle, laptop or any other personal property was damaged in the accident, then you could be reimbursed for any repairs or replacements.
+It also covers the cost to repair or replace your vehicle.

 Physical and Mental – Pain and Suffering: You will also be entitled to seek and maybe get compensation for any serious physical or mental discomfort caused by the accident.
 If you have ongoing pain that stems from the accident, pain and suffering case could be made for significant compensation.